 - Accessibility: The Library is a free, community resource - but sometimes access is about more than cost of entry.
 To benefit members of our population who are unable to access the Library because of geography, physical limitations, language barriers, or other personal reasons - the Foundation supports the Library in its goal that all be able to utilize its programs for their own empowerment.

 - Facilities: To maintain the Library's role as a civic commons that is open and free of charge - and to expand its role as a true neighborhood destination with learning, meeting and creative spaces - the Foundation is dedicated to filling the new buildings with innovative and exciting programming and resources.
 While the bricks and mortar of the facilities plan has been generously provided by the voters of Montgomery County, donations to the Foundation help fill the beautiful new facilities with important enhancements that meet community needs.

 Recent programs that receive Foundation support include:

 The annual Summer Challenge provides fun and learning for thousands of infants, children, and teens, all while combating the "summer slide" that too often results in lost knowledge.
 In 2015, the Foundation made its first significant gift to the Library in support of this program.
 Ever since, the Foundation has continued to support engaging programs that keep children reading and learning during the summer.

 To enhance the new Library buildings, the Foundation supports a local public art initiative to bring original, high-quality art installations into each Branch for free, public interpretation.

-The Foundation supports the expansion of programs to support high school students as they research and prepare for post-secondary opportunities.
-Dedicated space in our new facilities, expanded specialty collections and programs that engage young adults converge to create a Center of Excellence where students can learn about their options, create strong applications and prepare for life after high school.
+The Foundation supports the expansion and creation of programs to support middle school students as they research and prepare for post-secondary opportunities.
+Dedicated space in our new facilities, expanded specialty collections and programs like Career Adventures are a valued resource for teachers and engaging opportunity for students to learn about their options and reach their future goals.